justeattakeaway/pie/apps/pie-docs/src/components/radio/overview/overview.md

     {% contentPageImage {
         src: "../../../assets/img/components/radio/ltr-1.svg",
         width: 416,
-        alt: "Left-to-right ordered radio button selection for delivery options.
-The input selection circle is positioned to the right of the text for each option.
-The first option, 'Just Eat delivery services,' is selected, while the second option, 'Own delivery services,' is unselected."
+        alt: "A left-to-right example of radio buttons being used within cards.
+The input circles are positioned on the right-hand side of each card.
+The radio buttons show that the options are mutually exclusive, while the cards allow for more detailed information than a standard label, such as an icon, heading, and description."
       } %}
   {% endcontentItem %}
     {% contentItem %}